Cozy Peach Kitchen

 Pumpkin muffin sliced in half with melted butter on each half

-Although I love making pumpkin mug cakes when I'm short on time or energy, there's something that's hard to beat about a fresh batch of vegan pumpkin muffins just out of the oven.
+Although I love making pumpkin mug cakes when I'm short on time or energy, there's something that's hard to beat about a fresh batch of pumpkin muffins just out of the oven.

 Like most of my vegan desserts, the goal is to make a dairy-free/egg-free version of classic baked goods.
 That means we are using mostly traditional baking ingredients, with no shortcuts to make the muffins healthier!